jswelling/CMU-MS-DAS-Vis-S24/docs/course_intro_body.md

 Can you write code on it?

+It is entirely appropriate to use your laptop for any assignment for this class.
-Any assignment I give *can* be done on your Bridges2 accounts, but it's entirely appropriate (and maybe easier) to do it on your laptop.
+Most of the assignments I give can also be done using your Bridges2 account, but there will be exceptions.